matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 ### 4. DO Statement and DECLARE Statement

-`DO` executes the expressions but does not return any results.
-In most respects, `DO` is shorthand for `SELECT expr, ...` , but has the advantage that it is slightly faster when you do not care about the result.
+`DO` executes the expressions but does not return any results。In most respects，`DO` is shorthand for `SELECT expr, ...`，but has the advantage that it is slightly faster when you do not care about the result。

 ```
 DO expr [, expr] ...
 ```

-`DO` is useful primarily with functions that have side effects, such as `RELEASE_LOCK()` .
-Example: This `SELECT` statement pauses, but also produces a result set:
+`DO` is useful primarily with functions that have side effects，such as `RELEASE_LOCK()`。 Example：This `SELECT` statement pauses，but also produces a result set：

 ```
 mysql> SELECT SLEEP(5);